Francophone food and drink

 C’est Bon Cooking – ByWard Market Food Tour

-Taste your way through one of Ottawa’s most popular attractions, the ByWard Market on this gourmet food tour.
-Meet the merchants, discover outstanding Francophone, ethnic and fine food shops, and sample award-winning dishes.
+Taste your way through one of Ottawa’s most popular attractions, the ByWard Market, on a gourmet food tour.
+Meet the merchants, discover outstanding Francophone, ethnic and fine food shops and sample award-winning dishes.

-Explore the city’s historic neighbourhood while sampling dishes prepared by local chefs and food artisans.
-The 2.5-hour tour offers six to seven tastings, including the world-famous BeaverTail pastry.
+Explore the city’s historic neighbourhood on the 2.5-hour tour with six to seven tastings, including the world-famous BeaverTail pastry.
+Tours are offered year-round.

 Location: 200 Dalhousie Street, Ottawa